F1 2024 Italian Grand Prix weather forecast - latest today from Monza

 Here's what the weather forecast will look like during the 2024 Italian Grand Prix at Autodromo Nazionale Monza.

-Last time out in Zandvoort, Lando Norris fought back against home favourite Max Verstappen on his way to securing a dominant win over the Dutchman, leading by 22.896s come the chequered flag.
+Last weekend's Dutch GP saw Lando Norris secure a dominant victory over home favourite Max Verstappen, leading by 22.896s come the chequered flag.

-F1 HEADLINES: Hamilton replacement twist emerges as McLaren announce new driver signing

-This marked the Briton's second career win following his success Miami earlier this season, while Verstappen's winless streak now stands at five races.
+This marked the Briton's second career win following his triumph in Miami earlier this season, while Verstappen has now gone five straight races without tasting victory.

-Now heading into Monza, Norris will be looking to capitalise on his recent momentum and chip away at Verstappen's lead in the championship.
+Now heading into Monza, Norris will be looking to replicate his impressive performance from last weekend and close in on the gap with Verstappen in the championship.

 But how will the weather play out?